brpo01/aws-cloud-solution/aws-cloud.md

   - Register targets (unnecessary if you configured your target group correctly)
   - Click Review and complete the process

 - Before we create autoscaling for the wordpress & tooling server, let us create databases in the RDS instance.
-To do this, log into the RDS instance using the bastion host and create the databases.
+To do this, ssh into the RDS instance using the bastion host and create the databases.
 There'll be a prompt for a password, input the password you used in creating the rds instance.

 ```
 mysql -h acs-database.cdqpbjkethv0.us-east-1.rds.amazonaws.com -u ACSadmin -p